cyoshizawa/Coursera-R-Programming-2018/README.md

 # Coursera-R-Programming-2018
-My homework for the Coursera course in R Programming
+My homework for the Coursera course in R Programming.
+This is my first Coursera course and my first time using GitHub.